 Just so you know, this article is about tennis—because the same terminology also shows up in the world of golf.
 If that’s more your jam, you can visit my favorite website of all time—Wikipedia.
 The late-summer tournament I’m referring to is actually big enough to allow tennis to steal a tiny fraction of the airwaves away from football.
 But exactly what is the US Open?
-These 10 numbers should help put it together.
+These 10 numbers will help put it together.

 1881